ribeaud/SWA/lectures/4/readme.md

 The sweet spot is somewhere between **Abstract & Stable** and **Not abstract & Instable**.
 ---
+## Abilities

+- You understand component cohesion and coupling
+- You are able to break cyclic dependencies
+- You know metrics to measure component abstractness and instability

 ## Links

 - [Quizz on Cohesion](quizz_cohesion.md)
 - [Quizz on Coupling](quizz_coupling.md)
 - [Component Design - Cohesion](https://vimeo.com/469812551/8fef87e95f)